iminparallel/Fundme_HardHat/readme.md

     i. yarn hardhat node, open a new terminal ii. yarn hardhat run scripts/fund.js --network localhost iii. yarn hardhat run scripts/withdraw.js --network localhost
+25. running the frontend:
+    1. yarn hardhat compile
+    2. copy the abi section from /artifacts/contracts/FundMe.sol/fundme.json and replace it with the abi section of frontend/constants.js
+    3. yarn hardhat node from root folder, copy the deployed at contract address and swap it with the contract address of frontend/constants.js
+    4. add a new network in metamask with the config:
+       Network name: HardHat-localhost
+       New RPC URL: http://127.0.0.1:8545/ || node rpc url Chain ID: 31337
+       Currency symbol: Eth
+       Block explorer URL: NA
+    5. import one pf the private keys from the running node to your metamask